How We Estimate Event Impact

-PredictHQ’s ranking algorithm is an essential part of our event intelligence platform.
-It provides a systematic methodology for ranking events of various categories based on an underlying model to reflect the event impact.
-The PredictHQ rank is a numerical value with a five-level hierarchical schema (minor=0-20, moderate=21-40, important=41-60, significant=61-80, and major=81-100).
+PredictHQ’s ranking algorithm is an essential part of our demand intelligence platform.
+It provides a systematic methodology for ranking events of various categories based on an underlying model to reflect the event impact and is a key component to our data enrichment process.
+Our ranking technology is a numerical value with a five-level hierarchical schema (minor=0-20, moderate=21-40, important=41-60, significant=61-80, and major=81-100).
 The ranking schema provides our customers with a simple quantitative value to compare events based on their estimated impact.
 For instance, a big concert for a pop star is likely to have a higher rank of 90 “major” than a local soccer match with a rank of only 45 “important”.
 Similarly, a “significant” natural disaster event in Europe should have the same damage impact as a “significant” heat wave in Australia.
-Thus, a substantial part of our research and development effort goes towards ensuring a standardised impact level across all event categories.
+Thus, a substantial part of our research and development effort goes towards ensuring a standardized impact level across all event categories.

 Our Data Approach – Hard Data vs Soft Data

 Understanding the relationship between event size and its business impact is very important to our clients.
 To help achieve this goal, we collect and analyze hundreds of hard and soft data feeds to derive meaningful insights about events and their estimated impact.
 Hard data refers to quantitative values acquired through a systematic methodology; whereas soft data is based on qualitative and sentiment observations.
 For instance, historical attendance and venue sizes for scheduled events can be described as an objective hard data; while social media popularity and rating scores for music performers are examples of soft data.
 Estimating event impact requires a clever and deliberate combination of both hard and soft data sources.
 Therefore, PredictHQ’s ranking algorithm is optimized to emphasize the use of hard data over soft data to ensure our ranking can be used as an objective measure of impact.